ai4mhx/coTherapist/README.md

 # coTherapist
 A copilot for a Mental Healthcare Expert.
+TBU.